Lady Susan Vane-Tempest: Marriage

 On at least one occasion, Susan and her infant son were both physically attacked by her unstable husband.

 Prince of Wales

-Sometime after her husband's death which occurred on 11 June 1864, she became the mistress of the Prince of Wales, who would later succeed his mother, Queen Victoria to the British throne as King Edward VII.
-He had married his consort, Alexandra of Denmark, in 1863.
+Sometime after her husband's death which occurred on 11 June 1864, she became the mistress of the Prince of Wales (later King Edward VII).
+He had married Alexandra of Denmark in 1863.
 According to author John Van der Kiste, Susan bore the Prince an illegitimate child in 1871.
 He cites in his book Edward VII's Children that one of Susan's confidantes wrote to Edward advising him that the "crisis was due within two or three months", which is presumably a reference to Susan's pregnancy.
 She allegedly gave birth to the Prince's child in Ramsgate at the end of 1871.
 Nothing, however, is known of the subsequent fate because when Susan died on 6 September 1875 at the age of 36, she took the secret with her to the grave.